autocrossblog/autocrossblog_astro/src/content/post/2024/2024-09-11-2024-solo-nationals-writeup.md

 ---
 title: "2024 Solo National Championships Writeup"
-excerpt: "Let's talk about a week in Lincoln Nebraska"
+excerpt: "Let's talk about a week in Lincoln Nebraska at the 2024 SCCA Solo National Championships, lots of photos included!"
 author: chris
 publishDate: 2024-10-09T10:00:15+00:00
 updateDate: 2024-12-03T11:59:22-06:00